 Our clergy and team of educators are trained to work with learners with a spectrum of learning differences.
 We provide flexible learning spaces, use assistive technology, offer calm/quiet zones with sensory tools, and accommodate food allergies.

-Open to all, our Shorashim program for learners in grades K–6, Gesher for 7th grade and Limmud for teens in 8th-12th grade offer an inspiring array of Jewish studies.
-For more information about any of our educational offerings, please be in touch with Mara Braunfeld, Director of Learning and Engagement, at firstname.lastname@example.org.
+Open to all, our Shorashim program for learners Pre-K (3-4 year olds) through 6th grade, Gesher for 7th grade, and Teen Learning Collab for teens in 8th-12th grade (with 6 Conservative synagogues in Lower Westchester) offer an inspiring array of Jewish studies.

 Individual or small group Hebrew sessions on a personalized schedule